-After two years of analysis, planning, consulting and collaborating, the Climate-Ready Revegetation Project has moved from concept to action!
+After two years of analysis, planning, consulting and collaborating, the Climate-Ready Revegetation Project has moved from concept to action; the trial has begun!

 At Bush Heritage's Nardoo Hills Reserve in central Victoria climate change is causing extensive dieback of Grey Box (Eucalyptus microcarpa) and Yellow Box (E. melliodora) trees.
-To address this dieback, the Climate-Ready Revegetation Project will provide long-term guidance on viable, climate-ready eucalypt revegetation options for the reserve and this region using climate-adjusted provenancing.
-The trial will run over many decades but we should gain valuable results and insights each year.
+To address this dieback, the Climate-Ready Revegetation Research Project has been designed to provide long-term guidance on viable, climate-ready eucalypt revegetation options for the reserve and this region using a strategy called ‘climate-adjusted provenancing’.
+The research trial will run over many decades but we should gain valuable results and insights each year.

-Once an experimental design was chosen, seed was collected from geographically diverse seed ‘climate analogue’ regions and was propogated at the ArborLine nursery in collaboration with project partner Greenfleet.
+Once an experimental design was chosen, seed was collected from geographically diverse seed ‘climate analogue’ regions and was propagated at the Arborline nursery in collaboration with project partner Greenfleet.
 After rip lines were cut through the soil across 100 hectares of the reserve, stage 1 of the planting into experimental plots was finished in winter 2019 and preparations for stage 2 are well underway in 2020.

 Nardoo Hills, the Bush Heritage Australia reserve in central Victoria, near Wedderburn, has areas of eucalypts that are stressed or have died through the influence of intense drought and/or heat stress, most likely linked to climate change.
-The affected area now covers over one hundred hectares of the resrve.
-Most at risk are Grey box (Eucalyptus microcarpa) and to some extent yellow box (E. melliodora).
-The dieback is affecting both older and younger trees; some having died outright while others have experienced the death of mature trunks and then survived with coppiced shoots or epicormic regrowth.
+The affected area now covers over 100 hectares of the reserve.
+Most at risk are Grey Box (Eucalyptus microcarpa) and to some extent Yellow Box (E. melliodora).
+The dieback is affecting both older and younger trees; some having died outright while others have experienced the death of the main trunks and then survived with coppiced shoots or epicormic regrowth.

-Traditional revegetation programs use locally sourced seed, based on the expectation that they are the most suited to the local environment.
+Traditional revegetation programs use locally sourced seed, based on the expectation that they're the most suited to the local environment.
 For long-lived species like eucalypts this approach is now considered high risk due to the changing climate (Breed et al., 2013).
-Bush Heritage seeks to develop better climate adaptation options for its Reserves.
-To achieve this, the project aims to establish a large field trial that will:
+Bush Heritage seeks to develop better climate adaptation options for its reserves.
+To achieve this, we've started a large field trial that aims to:

 Selecting seed/provenances from ‘climate analogue’ regions

-Using the Climate Analogues tool and the Australasian Virtual Herbarium (and Atlas of Living Australia), we identified three ‘harsh’ climate analogue regions that also had records of reasonable populations of grey box and/or yellow box: Quorn SA, Griffith NSW and Condobolin NSW (see regional analogues Table below).
-We also chose two provenances from climatically softer analogues (Deniliquin NSW and Wagga NSW) and the local provenance of each species from the Wedderburn/St Arnaud area of Victoria.
+Using the Climate Analogues tool and the Australasian Virtual Herbarium (and Atlas of Living Australia), we identified a number of ‘harsh’ climate analogue regions that also had records of reasonable populations of grey box and/or yellow box; as an example Quorn SA, Griffith NSW and Condobolin NSW (see regional analogues Table below).
+We also chose provenances from less extreme climate analogues (e.g. Deniliquin NSW and Wagga NSW) and the local provenance of each species from the Wedderburn/St Arnaud area of Victoria.